joncursi/cheddur-whitepaper/whitepaper.md

-We believe that it is the responsibility of the cryptocurrency community as a whole---rather than a central authority---to collectively determine the quality of each project.
+We believe that it is the responsibility of the cryptocurrency community as a whole---rather than a central authority---to collectively determine the quality of each crypto company.
 This is commonly referred to as the "wisdom of the crowd" principle[^fn12], and is currently being accomplished on Cheddur in the form of user-generated cryptocurrency reviews.

 ## Challenges